Beginner Track • Topic 15

 The terms of an international agreement or treaty between the United States and a foreign government or international organization require or restrict the use of other than competitive procedures.
 This shows up in Foreign Military Sales (FMS), NATO cooperative programs, and international partnerships where a treaty or agreement dictates who can perform the work or supply the goods.

 The IACR process: This is where it gets different from the other exceptions.
-Under DFARS 206.302-4, you do not write a standard J&A. Instead, the Head of the Contracting Activity (or a delegate no lower than the chief of the contracting office) prepares a document titled "International Agreement Competitive Restrictions" (IACR).
+RFO FAR 6.103-4 says DoD, NASA, and Coast Guard contracts using this authority do not require the written justification and approval described in FAR 6.104.
+Under DFARS 206.302-4, the Head of the Contracting Activity (or a delegate no lower than the chief of the contracting office) prepares a document titled "International Agreement Competitive Restrictions" (IACR).
 The IACR describes the terms of the agreement, treaty, or Letter of Offer and Acceptance (LOA) that require non-competitive procedures.
-Because the restriction on competition comes from the agreement itself rather than from the contracting officer's judgment, the normal FAR 6.303 and 6.304 justification and approval requirements do not apply.
-The IACR replaces the J&A entirely.
 The contract file must include the IACR plus a copy of the associated LOA or other international agreement.

 Key detail: The IACR can be used even when the agreement does not name a specific source, as long as the agreement contains enough information to explain why competition is not possible.
 For example, a bilateral MOU might require that work be performed by companies from the two signatory nations, which restricts the competitive pool without naming a single vendor.